 Island Lake is the ultimate destination for luxury cat skiing, spacious rooms with soaker tubs, five-star cuisine, full-service spa and guest service second to none.
 Experience what everyone is talking about.

 For 30 years Island Lake Cat Skiing has consistently provided guests with the best wilderness adventure experience around.
 This is why it has been at the top of the list of must ski destinations for every serious skier or boarder.
 Vast, spectacular terrain topped with 13 metres (45 feet) of snow that consistently makes for some of the best skiing in the world.

 The magnificent peaks of the Lizard Range in the BC Rocky Mountains tower over alpine bowls, valleys and perfectly gladed tree runs.
 The deep powder of Island Lake Cat Skiing has become a thing of legend - producing some amazing images and film throughout the years.
 Industry leaders including Scot Schmidt and Craig Kelly helped form a philosophy of ultimate backcountry ski and snowboard experiences as shareholders and regular skiers at the Lodge.

-The Island Lake experience goes beyond the skiing and boarding.
-The luxurious wilderness lodges, exquisite dining, full service spa and level of service take it too the next level.
+The Island Lake experience goes beyond skiing and boarding.
+The luxurious wilderness lodges, exquisite dining, full-service spa and level of service take it to the next level.
 Island Lake is the pinnacle of luxury Cat Skiing, the benchmark to which all others aspire.
 Island Lake offers 2, 3 and 4-day, all-inclusive cat ski packages throughout the winter season.

 Our large and diverse terrain encompasses much of the Cedar Valley, the north end of the Lizard Range, all of Mount Baldy and the front and back slopes of Mount Fernie.
 At the heart of it sits Island Lake Lodge and beautiful Island Lake.
 Several of the runs can be skied right to the door of the lodge!